TheRobBrennan/explore-nextjs-vercel-monorepo/README.md

 If you only want the integration to deploy the apps that have changed with a commit or merge, we can do so by going into each project's `Git Integration` settings, and then define `Ignored Build Step` to `git diff --quiet HEAD^ HEAD ./` to force a new build of the project only when the SHA has changed from the previous deployment.

+For the first project - named `envm-nextjs` in the example above - let's define `Ignored Build Step` to `git diff --quiet HEAD^ HEAD ./nextjs`

+For the second project - named `envm-nextjs-with-typescript` in the example above - let's define `Ignored Build Step` to `git diff --quiet HEAD^ HEAD ./nextjs-with-typescript`

 Recall from our previous set up that we have defined our root directory to point to the appropriate subfolder containing the app.